Free Ways to Reduce Stress and Anxiety Naturally

 Other fun ideas might be to:

-- Engage in a craft or hobby you enjoy.
+- Engage in a hobby you enjoy like crafting or painting.

 - Journal your thoughts and feelings.